 The purpose of this protocol is to facilitate co-operation and co-ordination between enforcement agencies in pursuance of both this Act and the Licensing Act 2003.
 It will underpin the mutual operational support required to tackle licensing issues.
-A copy of this can be requested from Anton Walden, Licensing Officer, by e-mail anton.walden@canterbury.gov.uk
+A copy of this can be requested from Anton Walden, Licensing Officer, by email business.support@canterbury.gov.uk

-In accordance with the Guidance the licensing authority will endeavor to avoid duplication with other regulatory regimes so far as possible.
+In accordance with the Guidance the licensing authority will endeavour to avoid duplication with other regulatory regimes so far as possible.

-The licensing authority will also, as recommended by the Guidance, utilize where necessary the risk-based inspection programme.
+The licensing authority will also, as recommended by the Guidance, utilise where necessary the risk-based inspection programme.